MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 We can use the [Entity Navigator](https://microsoft.github.io/CDM/) to view our created schema documents.

 We will need to load our manifest to explore our entities.
-First, we will click on “Load from files…”, upload the *clickstream* folder, and then select *clickstream.manifest.cdm.json* as the manifest:
+First, we will click on “Load from files…”, upload the root *CDM.SchemaDocuments* folder, and then select *clickstream/clickstream.manifest.cdm.json* as the manifest:

 ![Load From Files](media/creating-schemas-navigatorloadfromfiles.png)